DwyaneSuarez/MiniGame/README.md

 # MiniGame
-A Mini-Game of Software Development Class
+A Mini-Game of Software Development Course